powerapi-ng/powerapi-ng.github.io/docs/reference/overview.md

 ### Usage

-Currently, there are two Formulas: [RAPL](formulas/rapl.md) and [SmartWatts](formulas/smartwatts.md).
+Currently, there is one Formula: [SmartWatts](formulas/smartwatts.md).
-Refer to each Formula documentation to know how to use them.
+Refer to the Formula documentation to know how to use it.